 How is graphite priced?

+Prices for +80 mesh large flake exceeded US$1,300/t in the late 80s but crashed to US$600-750t in the 90s as Chinese producers dumped product on the market.
+During this period there was essentially no exploration and no new mines were built in the west.
 Graphite prices did not start to recover until 2005 and well surpassed US$1,300/t with large flake selling for up to $3,000/t in early 2012 with some shortages reported.
 Price appreciation was largely a function of the commodity super cycle and the industrialization of emerging economies as new, high growth applications such as Li ion batteries ("LiBs") had not yet had an impact on demand or consumption.

 After peaking in 2012, graphite prices experienced a sharp drop due to the slowdown in the Chinese economy and a lack of growth in western economies.
 Since that time they have been sideways to down as the market waits for continuing growth in the EV and the lithium ion battery industries to use up excess capacity in China.
 The capacity issue was exacerbated by the commissioning of a large new mine in Africa.
 The mine was well over budget, only operated at 50 or 60 per cent of design capacity and was consistantly cash flow negative until being shut down.
 This has caused some of the surplus production capacity in China to be used up.
 However, substantial new sources of supply are urgently needed if the expectations of automobile and battery makers are to be even partially realized.

 Lithium ion batteries are now approaching 50 per cent of graphite demand and continue to grow rapidly even though the uptake of EVs has been slower than anticipated.
 Almost all battery anode material is made in China from small flake graphite because it is plentiful and cheap.
 The current picture for large flake prices is much better as Chinese production is declining, the African operation does not produce much and demand is growing.